openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GNA.md

 The Intel® Gaussian & Neural Accelerator (GNA) is a low-power neural coprocessor for continuous inference at the edge.

-Intel® GNA is not intended to replace typical inference devices such as the CPU, graphics processing unit (GPU), or vision processing unit (VPU).
+Intel® GNA is not intended to replace typical inference devices such as the CPU and GPU.
 It is designed for offloading continuous inference workloads including but not limited to noise reduction or speech recognition to save power and free CPU resources.